Shas: History

 In the elections to the eleventh Knesset in 1984, Shas won four seats.
 Following Aryeh Deri's conviction on corruption charges in 1999, Shas gained 17 seats in the 1999 elections, its strongest showing since its formation.
 Although 26 seats were projected for the following election had it run in 2001, Shas was reduced to 11 seats in the 2003 election because the two-ballot system was amended.

 In the 2006 elections, it gained one more seat, after running what the BBC called "an aggressive campaign that targeted the neo-conservative economic policies of the previous government", and joined Ehud Olmert's coalition government, alongside Kadima, Labor, Gil and, between October 2006 and January 2008, Yisrael Beiteinu.
 In the government, Shas party leader Yishai was Minister of Industry, Trade and Labor and Deputy Prime Minister, while Ariel Atias was Minister of Communications and Meshulam Nahari and Yitzhak Cohen were Ministers without Portfolio.

 Following the 2009 elections, in which Shas won eleven seats, it joined Benjamin Netanyahu's coalition government and held four cabinet posts.
 Eli Yishai, who led the party at that time, was one of four Deputy Prime Ministers and Minister of Internal Affairs.

 On 4 December 2011, Shas launched its United States affiliate, American Friends of Shas, based in Brooklyn, New York.

 Shas won 11 seats in the 2013 elections, but chose to form part of the Labor opposition to Netanyahu's new government.
 Yair Lapid of the Yesh Atid party and Naftali Bennett of The Jewish Home, who had won more seats and joined the coalition, both favored conscription of the previously exempt Haredi men into Israel's national service and a reduction in state financial support for Haredi families, policies Shas opposes.

 In December 2014, Eli Yishai left the Shas party, which he had led for more than a decade.
 He said he would lead a new religious party in the election scheduled for March 2015.
 His departure from Shas and Aryeh Deri did not come as a surprise.
 The party that he formed, Yachad, failed to pass the election threshold.

-In the 2015 elections, Shas was accused of tampering with the ballots of Yachad.
+In the ensuing election, Shas was accused of tampering with Yachad ballots.
 They were also accused of creating a straw party with the symbols of Otzma Yehudit, which was running on a joint list with Yachad during the election.
-During the 2015 election, Shas won 7 seats.
+Shas won 7 seats in the election.